 Do all hydrangea flowers change color based on soil pH?

 No. White-flowered hydrangeas are not typically affected by soil pH.
-There are also some hydrangea varieties that maintain their flower color no matter the soil pH, like Fire Island, Cape Hatteras, and Martha's Vineyard in the Seaside Serenade® collection (see them all below).
+There are also some hydrangea varieties that maintain their flower color no matter the soil pH.
+This includes Fire Island, Cape Hatteras, and Martha's Vineyard in the Seaside Serenade® collection (see them all below).

 How to turn your hydrangeas blue